Safeguarding of your child is a primary concern. Below is a list outlining some of the things that we do to keep them safe and happy in school.

 Early help is a way of getting extra support when your family needs it, but getting it as soon as difficulties start, rather than waiting until things get worse.
 It’s for children and young people of any age.
 Help can come from all kinds of services and organisations who work together to support your family.
 You might be using some of these services already, but we want to make sure they are providing the right support for you and your family’s needs.

-You will be fully involved and we will listen to you.
+You will be fully involved in an Early Help Assessment and we will listen to you.
 It may be that we just talk to you and point you to the support you want.
 If it’s a bit more complicated, we’ll need to ask you for information that we write down or type.
 This is so we can get the right information and share it (if you agree) with people who need to know, so we can better understand your circumstances and match up services that would support you.
 You’ll get a plan showing what you want to achieve and the support you need.

 There is excellent information for parents and carers on e-safety here, which we highly recommend you read.
 E-safety Guides for Schools | National Online Safety